 });

-detect(source, model, canvasRef, callback) Processes an image, video, or canvas element for object detection and renders bounding boxes on the provided canvas.
+detect(source, model, canvasRef, callback) Processes an image, video, or canvas element for object detection using the YOLO model.
+It performs the following steps:

 yolo.detect(imageElement, model, canvas, (detections) => {